COVID-19 Update:Learn more about how we are protecting our patients, families and staff, as well as other important facts about COVID-19.

 Your child's health care provider may prescribe aspirin or IV (intravenous) gamma globulin (IVIG).
-Corticosteroids and other medicines may also be prescribed if aspirin and IVIG don't work well.
+Infliximab, corticosteroids and other medicines may also be prescribed if aspirin and IVIG don't work well.
 Once your child is home, he or she may need to take low-dose aspirin for six to eight weeks.
-Don't give your child aspirin without first talking with the child's health care provider.
-If your child develops heart problems, your provider may send you to a pediatric cardiologist.
+Don't stop your child aspirin without first talking with the child's health care provider pediatric cardiologist.
 This is a doctor with special training to treat children’s heart problems.
 Your child may need medicine, procedures or surgery.

 If your child has a coronary artery aneurysm, he or she will need echocardiograms, sometimes for several years after the illness.
 Your child may need more treatment, including blood thinners to prevent clots.
 It's important to keep follow-up visits with your child's health care provider, even if your child is feeling well.